-- 1. The Student must submit a written appeal to the Campus Dean at their campus, along with the necessary documentation supporting their extenuating circumstances. - 2.
-Students are allowed to submit an appeal for up to 180 days from the date they were dropped. - 3.
-If the appeal is deemed valid, the Campus Dean will forward the appeal to the Provost of Remington College for review and final decision. - 4.
-Students are permitted one FA Ineligible appeal during their academic tenure. - 5.
-The Student will not be eligible to participate in Title IV programs and will enroll as a cash-paying student if the waiver is granted until the Student regains eligibility to participate in Title IV programs.
-See Regaining Title IV Eligibility Section below. - Page 49: The Graduation Requirements have been amended.
-The last paragraph regarding eligibility for receiving a graduation certificate has been removed entirely. - Page 61: The list of Remington College's Directors and Officers has been updated with the list below:
+- 1. The Student must submit a written appeal to the Campus Dean at their campus, along with the necessary documentation supporting their extenuating circumstances. - Students are allowed to submit an appeal for up to 180 days from the date they were dropped. - If the appeal is deemed valid, the Campus Dean will forward the appeal to the Provost of Remington College for review and final decision. - Students are permitted one FA Ineligible appeal during their academic tenure. - The Student will not be eligible to participate in Title IV programs and will enroll as a cash-paying student if the waiver is granted until the Student regains eligibility to participate in Title IV programs.
+See Regaining Title IV Eligibility Section below. - Page 53: The Graduation Requirements have been amended.
+The last paragraph regarding eligibility for receiving a graduation certificate has been removed entirely. - Page 64: The list of Remington College's Directors and Officers has been amended.
+The current list is provided helow.